Willy Adames Preview, Player Props: Brewers vs. Pirates

 Willy Adames At The Plate

-- Adames has an RBI in 37 of 125 games this year, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in nine contests.
+- Adames has driven home a run in 37 games this year (29.4%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on nine occasions..

-- In 47 of 125 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.